-The Omo Ghibe Basin is one of the most important water resource basins in Ethiopia as it carries close to 13% of the annual surface water resource of the country, next to Abay and Baro-Akobo.
+The Omo Ghibe Basin is one of the most important water resource basins in Ethiopia as it carries close to 13 % of the annual surface water resource of the country, next to Abay and Baro-Akobo.
 Moreover, the basin is one of the largest hydropower potential next to Abay.
 Despite these huge resource potentials, the Ethiopian people in general and the people at the basin in particular so far benefited little.
-The people around the Omo River still continue to practice traditional recession flood agriculture for crop production.
-The Omo river basin suffers frequent flooding that will affect crop production for significant period of time during the year.
+The people around the Omo Gibe in general and downstream of the Omo River in particular still continue to practice traditional recession flood agriculture for crop production.
+Furthermore, the Omo river basin suffers frequent flooding that will affect crop production for significant period of time during the year.
 According to Endalamaw (2015) a maximum of 19,000 ha in the lower Omo valley will be inundated for a depth of 2.5 m during the maximum peak flow.
 Moreover, the people are exposed to Malaria, different waterborne diseases, and benefited little from the economic development the country recorded in the last few years.
 There are, however, important question one has to raise: "how long they continue to survive sawing handful of seeds along the bank of the rivers?"
 Still they need to change and they also should change their life to a better way of living.
 Moreover, the country should benefit more from the immense natural resources of the basin at economic scale.